remix-run/remix/docs/api/remix.md

 - **idle** - nothing is being fetched
 - **submitting** - A form has been submitted.
 If the method is GET then the route loader is being called, if POST, PUT, PATCH, or DELETE then the route action is being called.
-- **loading** - The loaders for the routes are being reloaded after an action submission completed.
+- **loading** - The loaders for the routes are being reloaded after an action submission

+.

 #### `fetcher.type`